 How to Find Your Computer Name in Windows 11

-Your computer name in Windows 11 is its unique identifier on a network, often called the hostname.
+Your computer name in Windows 11 is a unique identifier for your PC on a network, also known as a hostname.

 The quickest way to find your system properties is using a keyboard shortcut.